-- Do not speak, write or give interviews to the media about School business without the prior permission of the Senior Leadership Team - Do not publicise confidential information gained in the course of your work - Do not maliciously undermine or bring the School into disrepute by passing on material that is either confidential or against the interests of the School - Do not highlight personal issues about your employment to the media
+Do not speak, write or give interviews to the media about School business without the prior permission of the Senior Leadership Team

+- Do not publicise confidential information gained in the course of your work - Do not maliciously undermine or bring the School into disrepute by passing on material that is either confidential or against the interests of the School this applies to verbal conversation or through the use of social media, including but not exclusive to WhatsApp. - Do not highlight personal issues about your employment to the media or to other colleagues through email, WhatsApp, Facebook or other channels

-11. One to One Situations and Meetings with Students
+12. One to One Situations and Meetings with Students